swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/community_discussions.md

 ##### Before the Discussion Session

-The Instructor Development Committee is responsible for organizing the community discussions so that
+The Instructor Development Committee is responsible for organising the community discussions so that

 -   each month has at least eight discussion sessions, and
 -   each session has at least one host (preferably two) to conduct the discussion.